YachikaRalhan/logsearch/README.md

 This is a RESTful API server implemented in Go for searching log lines from a remote storage based on the provided criteria.

+## Use case
+A log puller is running for some services and dumping all the data in a remote storage.
+There is a need to implement a grep like functionality to search for log lines based on the search criteria.
+This functionality is needed through an API first solution so that it can be integrated with other consumers and systems.

 ## Structure

 ├── api